 The countdown to winter in Queenstown is on and we’re dreaming of fresh powder, epic adventures and outrageous themed parties that only QUT Snowriders, the original Brisbane uni ski club, can provide!

-We’ve been running incredible student trips since 2015, and after two years of no travel, 2022 is set to be our biggest and best yet!
+We’ve been running incredible student trips since 2015, and 2023 is set to be our biggest and best yet!

 We’ll be heading back to picturesque Queenstown in July for 8 jampacked days of powder, pints and promiscuity.

 Joined by 65 of QUT’s finest, we guarantee this will be the trip of a lifetime – skiing and boarding 3 different mountains by day and partying through Queenstown’s famous nightlife by dark.

 This is one trip you don’t want to miss!

 We’re up bright and early to jump on a quick flight to Queenstown, New Zealand on Virgin VA117.
 Our tickets allow you a generous 2 bags allowance.
 This should be plenty to bring everything you will need for the 8 days of shredding and partying that await you!